crotwell/TauP/src/doc/sphinx/source/models.rst

 Using Saved Tau Models
 ----------------------

 There are three ways of finding a previously generated model file.
-First, as a standard model as part of the distribution.
+If no model is given, then the iasp91 model will be used.
+The search is first, as a standard model as part of the distribution.
 Second, a list of directories and jar files to be searched can be specified with the taup.model.path property.
 Lastly, the path to the actual model file may be specified.
 TauP searches each of these